Mattel (MAT)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 A company’s ROIC explains this by showing how much operating profit it makes compared to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Unfortunately, Mattel’s ROIC has decreased significantly over the last few years.
-We like what management has done in the past, but its declining returns are perhaps a symptom of fewer profitable growth opportunities.
+Over the last few years, Mattel’s ROIC has unfortunately decreased.
+Paired with its already low returns, these declines suggest its profitable growth opportunities are few and far between.

 10. Balance Sheet Assessment

-Mattel reported $691.9 million of cash and $2.34 billion of debt on its balance sheet in the most recent quarter.
+Mattel reported $1.24 billion of cash and $2.33 billion of debt on its balance sheet in the most recent quarter.
 As investors in high-quality companies, we primarily focus on two things: 1) that a company’s debt level isn’t too high and 2) that its interest payments are not excessively burdening the business.

 We struggled to find many positives in these results.
-Its revenue missed and its EPS fell short of Wall Street’s estimates.
-Overall, this was a softer quarter.
-The stock traded down 4.4% to $18.02 immediately following the results.
+Its full-year EPS guidance missed and its EBITDA fell short of Wall Street’s estimates.
+Overall, this was a weaker quarter.
+The stock traded down 8.8% to $19.21 immediately after reporting.

 12. Is Now The Time To Buy Mattel?

-We see the value of companies helping consumers, but in the case of Mattel, we’re out.
-For starters, its revenue growth was weak over the last five years.
-And while its solid EPS growth over the last five years shows its profits are trickling down to shareholders, the downside is its relatively low ROIC suggests management has struggled to find compelling investment opportunities.
-On top of that, its low free cash flow margins give it little breathing room.
+We cheer for all companies serving everyday consumers, but in the case of Mattel, we’ll be cheering from the sidelines.
+To begin with, its revenue growth was weak over the last five years.
+On top of that, Mattel’s relatively low ROIC suggests management has struggled to find compelling investment opportunities, and its low free cash flow margins give it little breathing room.

-Mattel’s P/E ratio based on the next 12 months is 12.4x.
-This valuation is reasonable, but the company’s shaky fundamentals present too much downside risk.
-There are superior stocks to buy right now.
+Mattel’s P/E ratio based on the next 12 months is 12.2x.
+While this valuation is reasonable, we don’t see a big opportunity at the moment.
+There are better stocks to buy right now.